+'''

-''' tar -xvf ~/Downloads/muscle3.8.31_i86darwin32.tar sudo mv muscle3.8.31_i86darwin32 /usr/local/bin/muscle '''
+sudo chmod +x /usr/local/bin/muscle

+'''

 If you now type muscle in your terminal you should see the help splash screen for the MUSCLE program.
 Instead, if you see the response "bash: muscle: command not found" something has not worked and you should ask Barry for help!